-If a Balancing Service Provider is not the balance responsible party of the Reserve Resource, the Balancing Service Provider shall inform the balance responsible party of the Reserve Resource of the control use of the Reserve Resource no later than when a Balancing Market Agreement or Balancing Capacity Agreement has been concluded.
-If the balance responsible party of the Reserve Resource changes, the Balancing Service Provider shall inform Fingrid of the change in writing no later than 14 days before the change takes effect.
+If the Balancing Service Provider acts as an Open Supplier of the Reserve Re-source, the following shall apply:

+- The Balancing Service Provider shall inform the Reserve Resource's Balance Responsible Party of the balancing use of the Reserve Resource no later than when the Balancing market agreement is concluded. - If the Balance Responsible Party of the Reserve Resource changes, the Balancing Service Provider shall inform Fingrid of the change in writing no later than 14 days before the change takes effect.

-A Balancing Service Provider participating in the Balancing Capacity Market and in the competitive tendering of Balancing Capacity, or its authorised representative, must be able to receive Balancing Bid orders both by phone and by message (Electronic Order).
-To participate in the Balancing Energy Market, it is sufficient for the time being that the Balancing Service Provider or its authorised representative is able to receive orders by phone.
+A Balancing Service Provider participating in the mFRR capacity Market and in the competitive tendering of mFRR capacity, or its authorised representative, must be able to receive Balancing Bid activations both by phone and by message (Electronic Activation).
+To participate in the mFRR energy Market, it is sufficient for the time being that the Balancing Service Provider or its authorised representative is able to receive activations by phone.